 Chapter 15 Presentation of simulation results

 Last chapter, we started to investigate how to present a multifactor experiment.
 In this chapter, we talk about some principles behind the choices one might make in generating final reports of a simulation.
-There are three primary approaches to the analysis and presentation of simulation results:
+There are three primary approaches for presenting simulation results:

 - Tabulation